kubernetes/kubernetes/docs/design/scheduler_extender.md

 }
 ```

-The "filter" call returns a list of nodes (api.NodeList).
+The "filter" call returns a list of nodes (schedulerapi.ExtenderFilterResult).
 The "prioritize" call
 returns priorities for each node (schedulerapi.HostPriorityList).

 The "filter" call may prune the set of nodes based on its predicates.
 Scores